-We know students increasingly work online, children have unlimited and unrestricted access to the internet via mobile phone networks (3G, 4G, and 5G).
-This access means some children, whilst at school, sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
-It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-The Designated Safeguarding Lead takes lead responsibility for online safety in the Academy.
+We know students increasingly work online, and children have unlimited and unrestricted access to the internet via mobile phone networks (3G, 4G, and 5G).
+This access means some children, whilst at school, can sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
+Children must be safeguarded from potentially harmful and inappropriate online material.
+The Designated safeguarding lead has responsibility for ensuring all online access is appropriately, filtered, monitored, risk assessed, reviewed and updated as necessary.

-- 17.2 The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk: - Content: being exposed to illegal, inappropriate, or harmful material; for example, pornography, fake news, racist or radical and extremist views. - Contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; and
+17.2 The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

+• content: being exposed to illegal, inappropriate or harmful material; for example pornography, fake news, racist or radical and extremist views;

+• contact: being subjected to harmful online interaction with other users; for example commercial advertising as well as adults posing as children or young adults; and

-• Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images, or online bullying.
+• conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, or online bullying;